nvda-art/ART-benchmark/README.md

 # NVDA RPC Benchmarking Suite

 This project is a benchmarking suite for evaluating different RPC mechanisms for NVDA's remote add-on runtime.
 Currently, it includes a benchmarking suite for RPyC using pytest-benchmark.
+For detailed information about the benchmarking approach and test cases, see the [benchmark plan](plan.md).

 ## Setup